WHERE WE ARE IN OUR JEDI JOURNEY

 Our membership does not currently reflect the diversity we aspire it to—and that may mean The Ready isn’t the right place for you.
 But because we don’t have traditional structures of power, there is more room to challenge our system and work in ways that are more equitable.
 At The Ready, authority is distributed in a way that removes many of the typical barriers people with marginalized identities can experience at work.
 For example:

-• The Ready’s compensation data is transparent and members set their own salaries.
+• The Ready’s compensation data is transparent.
 That gives people the power to determine what they make rather than lobbying leadership for approval.

 • Any member of The Ready has the authority to propose a new agreement or changes to an agreement (including policies) to any area of the business or for the company as a whole.